Here are the the latest views of the CRL tunnels being built by Fletcher Construction under Precinct Properties' Commercial Bay downtown development

 The tunnels are being built from Britomart Transport Centre, underneath the new downtown development and up Albert Street.
+The tunnels emerging in the Commercial Bay development are the first visible sign of the works.

 The 3.45km twin-tunnel underground rail link up to 42 metres below the city centre will transform downtown Britomart Transport Centre into a two-way through-station that better connects the Auckland rail network.